Marketing, Manufacturing, Packaging & Labeling, Advertising

 10. Are local manufacturing requirements compatible with Good Manufacturing Practices (GMPs) as defined by the US Food and Drug Administration (US FDA) and/or the European Medicines Agency (EMA)?

 The Czech Republic is a part of the European Union; therefore, the GMP regulations of the European Medicines Agency apply.
 The EU and the US have entered into a mutual recognition agreement on GMP inspections.
 The US FDA approved the capability of the Czech Republic to carry out GMP inspections at a level equivalent to that of the United States in March 2018.

 11. What is the inspection regime for manufacturing facilities?

 The State Institute for Drug Control has jurisdiction over inspections of manufacturing facilities for drugs in the Czech Republic.
 Inspections of manufacturing facilities are carried out by the State Institute for Drug Control to monitor and ensure compliance with the obligations under the Act on Drugs and the requirements of GMPs.

-In addition, internal inspections of the manufacturers’ premises are also required.
-Based on the schedule of the State Institute for Drug Control, the following are to be inspected on a regular basis: employees, buildings, facilities, documents, manufacturing procedures, inspections of quality and distribution, dealing with complaints and removing goods from the market.
+In addition, internal inspections of manufacturers’ premises are also required.
+According to the guidelines of the State Institute for Drug Control, the following are to be inspected on a regular basis: employees, buildings, facilities, documents, manufacturing procedures, inspections of quality and distribution, how complaints are dealt with, and how goods are removed from the market.